-Anyone looking for places of interest to visit in and around the city of Udon Thani should pencil the Erawan Cave in Nong Bua Lamphu on to their list of things to do and see.
-The Erawan Cave is not actually in Udon Thani Province, it is about a one hour drive away in Amphoe Na Wang, Nong Bua Lamphu Province, but the journey is well worth making because once there a scenic, lung busting climb awaits you before you reach a giant Buddha statue and the entrance to the temple cave.
+Anyone looking for places of interest to visit in and around the city of Udon Thani should pencil the Erawan Cave in Nong Bua Lamphu on to their must-do list.
+The Erawan Cave is not in Udon Thani Province; it is about a one hour drive away in Amphoe Na Wang, Nong Bua Lamphu Province.
+The journey there is worthwhile because despite a scenic, lung-busting climb, once at the summit, there is a giant Buddha statue and an entrance to a temple cave.

 Erawan Cave, Amphoe Na Wang, Nong Bua Lamphu Province

 If you study the photograph above, just right of centre, you can make out the Erawan Cave and the Golden Buddha statue sat at its entrance.
-The cave sits way up a limestone mountain and a winding pathway of 611 concrete steps, thankfully broken by several flat level walkways and resting stations, leads to the cave opening.
-Strong sturdy footwear, able legs and healthy lungs are recommended for the energy sapping ascent, and a bottle of water and a head for heights are good companions too.
+The cave sits way up a limestone mountain and a winding pathway of 611 concrete steps.
+Thankfully, the climb is broken by several flat level walkways and resting stations before reaching the cave entrance.
+I’d recommend robust and sturdy footwear, able legs and healthy lungs for the energy-sapping ascent.
+A bottle of water and a head for heights are good companions too.

-A white three-headed elephant shrine stands at base of the long stairway climb and here is your last chance to pray for strength, a cool wind and thick cloud cover because the long hike up leaves you exposed to a blazing sun.
+A white three-headed elephant shrine stands at the base of the long stairway climb and here is your last chance to pray for strength, a chill wind and thick cloud cover.
+The ascent leaves you exposed to a blazing sun.

-This is the view from the top of the first flight of steps, probably a hundred or more and a point of no return because, hereon, the view over the surrounding countryside and further ascent are both breath-taking, albeit, for very different reasons, but despite the latter, your determination to reach the Erawan Cave will push you onwards and upwards I’m sure.
+This photo peers down from the top of the first flight of steps, probably a hundred steps or more.
+And for most people, the point of no return.
+Hereon, there is a breathtaking view of the surrounding countryside.
+I’m sure, your determination to reach the Erawan Cave will push you onwards and upwards from here.